 If a placing request is turned down, you have a right to appeal, see under heading What you can do if your choice of school is refused.

-For more information about choosing a school and your rights, see www.scotland.gov.uk.
+Read more information about choosing a school and your rights on the Scottish government website.

 Choosing the primary school in the catchment area

 Children living within a catchment area are normally provided with a place at the school serving that area.
 If you are happy to send your child to the school, you usually only need to enrol him or her on the advertised date.
 Some councils ask parents to let them know if their children will be attending the school designated by them, or to enrol by a certain date.
 You should check with your council about what they expect you to do.

 Making a placing request to go to a primary school out of the catchment area

 If you want your child to go to another school you will need to make a placing request to your education authority.
 Each local authority sets its own priorities for dealing with placement requests.
 For example, it may give priority to placement requests where:-

 - your workplace is near the school, or

 - your childcare is near the school, or

 - the child already has a sibling at the school, or